menpo/menpo.github.io/menpofit/aam.md

 <a name="12"></a>[12] G. Tzimiropoulos, J. Alabort-i-Medina, S. Zafeiriou, and M. Pantic.
 "Generic Active Appearance Models Revisited", Asian Conference on Computer Vision, Springer, 2012.

 <a name="13"></a>[13] G. Tzimiropoulos, M. Pantic.
 "Optimization problems for fast AAM fitting in-the-wild", IEEE International Conference on Computer Vision (ICCV), 2013.

+<a name="14"></a>[14] G. Tzimiropoulos.
+"Project-Out Cascaded Regression with an application to Face Alignment", IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2015.

+<a name="15"></a>[15] X. Xiong, and F. De la Torre.
+"Supervised descent method and its applications to face alignment", IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2013.